Amazon Marketplace

 FOB is a trade term that defines when ownership transfer and shipping responsibility occur.
 FOB can be point (e.g., FOB Factory) or destination.
 For Amazon, FOB is relevant when purchasing goods from manufacturers.

-Open term pageGDSN
+Open glossary pageGDSN

 Global Data Synchronization Network